 Priora has the benefit of being less crowded than down below, with fewer tourists.
 This extra space has been taken advantage of, with olive groves dotted throughout the area.

-The Amalfi Coast, arguably the most picturesque scenic drive in the world, is easily accessible from Priora, which sits on the highway out of town.
-Positano, Praiano, Amalfi are all within reach.
+Staying on the Amalfi Coast is also a beautiful place to stay.
+The coastal road here is arguably the most picturesque scenic drive in the world.
+It is easily accessible from Priora, which sits on the highway out of town.
+Positano, Praiano, and Amalfi are all within reach.

 Hire a car or a motorbike to see the jewelled waters and pastel buildings from high up on the rugged cliffs.
 Be careful though, those roads are more narrow and winding than you’d believe.
 Just pray you don’t meet a bus!